 The only one who was impressed was my wonderfully supportive mother-in-law.
 In many respects, writing was simply expected of me.
 I come from a long line of writers, from my great grandmother on down.
 She wrote for the newspaper, and was the first woman to have a daily radio program in Arizona.
 My step-sister is published, my brother-in-law has ten books out.
-My oldest son had a column in the Dallas Morning News when he was still in high school and he has authored two books.
-In my family, writers put on their pants the same way everyone else does.
+My oldest son had a column in the Dallas Morning News when he was still in high school and he has authored several books.
+In my family, writers put their pants on the same way everyone else does.
 That’s good.
 We understand one another–we know the ups and the downs of the creative world.

 Tell us something not very many people know about you.

-Whew!
 Translating takes time, time that is often misinterpreted as shyness, and makes others uncomfortable in social settings.
 I’ve learned a few tricks.
 Generally, I lure the other person into talking about themselves, that way I’m off the hook.
 Unfortunately, I’m extremely opinionated, so if I really want to say something, and often I do, then I must first grapple with language and struggle to interpret visual concepts into words.

 If there was one thing in the world you could change what would it be?

 Uh-oh, you want to pin me down to one issue?
 There are several extremely critical problems facing our modern culture.
 But okay, my number one burning issue is education reform.